 488. SENIOR PROBLEM.
-A student-selected, department-approved project to demonstrate ability to perform in the field.
+A student-selected, department-approved project to demonstrate ability to perform in the major field of instruction that has been followed, and from which graduation is sought.
 In addition, an associated research report is required.
 The first preliminary copy is due eight weeks before graduation, and the final accepted copy must be on file in the department no later than four weeks before graduation.
+Satisfactory completion of this course constitutes the department comprehensive requirement for the Bachelor's degree with an Industrial Education and Technology major.
+Satisfactory completion of this course without the research report constitutes the comprehensive requirement for the Associate degree.
 One credit; winter.